As You Know, Space Is an Ocean, so it's only logical that it must have pirates as well.

 Captain Cornelius and the Pirates of the Second Aether in Michael Moorcock's Eleventh Doctor novel Coming of the Terraphiles or Pirates of the Second Aether.

 The TV show Lost in Space had two episodes with space pirates: "The Sky Pirate" and "Treasures of the Lost Planet".

-The Reavers from Firefly, whose typical method of raiding involves raping victims to death, eating their flesh, and sewing their skins to their clothing.
+The Reavers whose typical method of raiding involves raping victims to death, eating their flesh, and sewing their skins to their clothing.
 The luckier ones get it in that order.
-Really, they are Space Vikings if all of the awful rumors about Medieval vikings had been true.
+Reavers are just Always Chaotic EvilUsual Adversaries with space ships.